duthaho/n8n-workflows/README.md

 ## 🚀 Features

 - **Tech Daily Digest**: Automated daily digest from Dev.to, Reddit, Hacker News, and Medium with AI-powered summaries
+- **Daily History Highlights**: "On This Day" historical events from Wikipedia with optional AI-enhanced Vietnamese translation
 - Self-hosted n8n instance with PostgreSQL database
 - Easy setup with Docker Compose
 - Secure configuration with environment variables